aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/calculate/aggregate-cells-by-color/_index.md

   "Properties": [
     {
       "Name": "AggregateResults",
-      "Nullable": true,
-      "ReadOnly": false,
-      "IsInherit": false,
       "DataType": {
-        "Identifier": "Container",
+        "Identifier": "Array",
         "Reference": "AggregateResultByColor",
         "ElementDataType": {
-          "Identifier": "Class",
-          "Reference": "AggregateResultByColor",
+          "Reference": "AggregateResultByColor"
-          "Name": "class:aggregateresultbycolor"
-        },
-        "Name": "container"
         }
+      }
     },
     {
       "Name": "Code",
-      "Nullable": true,
-      "ReadOnly": false,
-      "IsInherit": true,
       "DataType": {
         "Identifier": "Integer",
-        "Name": "integer"
       }
     },
     {
       "Name": "Status",
-      "Nullable": true,
-      "ReadOnly": false,
-      "IsInherit": true,
       "DataType": {
         "Identifier": "String",
-        "Name": "string"
       }
     }
   ]
 }
 ```

-## Error Handling
+### Error Codes

-- **400 Bad Request**: Invalid URL.
+- **400 Bad Request**: Invalid Apose.Cells Cloud API URI.
-- **401 Unauthorized**: Authentication has failed, or no credentials were provided.
+- **401 Unauthorized**: Invalid access token.
+Or invalid client id and secret.
-- **404 Not Found**: Source file not accessible.
+- **404 Not Found**: The spreadsheet file not accessible.
 - **500 Server Error**: The spreadsheet has encountered an anomaly in obtaining calculation data.

-## Usage Scenarios

-Suppose you have a spreadsheet where different categories of data are highlighted with different colors.
-You can use the Aggregate by Color API to quickly summarize the data for each color category.
-For instance, you can calculate the total sales for cells highlighted in green or the average cost for cells highlighted in red.

-## Key Features and Benefits

-- **Simplified Data Analysis**: Eliminates manual sorting or filtering of color-coded cells, reducing tedious manual operations and saving time.
-- **Clear Color-Driven Insights**: Enables users to quickly summarize and understand data rules based on color distinctions (e.g., identifying the total sales value of cells marked with a specific fill color).
-- **Strong Flexibility**: Adapts to multiple common analysis scenarios (quantity statistics, value summation, extremum search, average calculation) through its diversified aggregate operations, eliminating the need for additional custom development.
+## Where should we use the Aggregate by Color API?

+In a spreadsheet, data from different categories is displayed in different colors, allowing operations such as filtering, counting, calculating averages, and finding maximum and minimum values based on color.

+## Why should you use the Aggregate by Color API?

+- Conduct basic data classification calculations, which can provide foundational data for data analysis.
+- Development can be quickly completed through the existing SDK.

+## How to Use the Aggregate by Color API with SDKs

-## OpenAPI Specification
+### OpenAPI Specification

 The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/CalculateController/AggregateCellsByColor) defines a publicly accessible programming interface and allows you to carry out REST interactions directly from a web browser.

-## Excel API SDK
+### Use Aspose.Cells Cloud SDKs

-Using an SDK is the best way to speed up development.
-An SDK takes care of low-level details and allows you to focus on your project tasks.
+Using the SDK is the best way to accelerate development.
+The SDK handles the underlying details, allowing you to simply implement color aggregation for cells with minimal code.
 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs: